 Social Security Benefits For Children

-In general, benefits end when the child reaches the age of 18, unless that child is disabled.
+- In general, Social Security Benefits For Minors end when the child reaches the age of 18, unless that child is disabled.
 If the child is still a full-time student at a secondary or elementary school at age 18, benefits continue until the child graduates.

+- To receive such benefits, the child must have a parent who’s disabled or retired and entitled to Social Security benefits.
 Generally, the total amount a beneficiary and family members can receive is about 150 to 180 percent of the beneficiary’s full retirement benefit.

-If a child on a beneficiary’s record is working while receiving disability benefits, that child is similarly restricted by limits on earnings The same earnings limits that apply to the beneficiary will apply to the child.
+- If a child on a beneficiary’s record is working while receiving disability benefits, that child is similarly restricted by limits on earnings.
+The same earnings limits that apply to the beneficiary will apply to the child.
 It is important to note how these benefits affect other family members.
 A child’s earnings only affect that child’s earnings.